 Short-term Care Quality

-This nursing home earned mediocre government inspections in recent years.
-We gave them a grade of C in this category.
-These inspection grades weigh several factors, including deficiencies, substantiated complaints and federal fines.
-You can learn more about each of these factors by reviewing copies of nursing homes' inspection reports.
-This nursing home was hit with 4 deficiencies on its inspection report, but none were in categories G through L. This means that inspectors did not deem any of the deficiencies to present an imminent risk to patient safety or health.
-Finally, we need to point out that this place was assessed government fines in recent years.
-We were relieved to find that these fines were on the lower end of the spectrum.
-However, this is not what we like to find.
+This nursing home earned slightly below average government inspections in recent years.
+We gave them a C in this area.
+We would argue that one of the most important factors in evaluating an inspection report is deficiencies.
+In this regard, we especially look at the severity of those deficiencies.
+This nursing home was hit with 4 deficiencies on its government inspection report, but none were in categories G through L. This means that the government inspectors didn't deem any of the deficiencies to be an imminent danger to resident health or safety.
+Unfortunately, we also need to draw your attention to the fact that this facility received significant government fines in recent years.

 Long-term Care Quality